EvriposRobotics/GSG_SmartiecarV2-Germany-Smart_Riders_25-30/README.md

 - breaking distance to long

   For the WRO Final car, we designed 3 modular layers to seperate funktions from each other and make it much easier to repair.
+  We adress the detailed solutions we found to the identified issues in detail in the following chapters.

 <img src="https://github.com/Nezar187/GSG_SmartiecarV2/assets/131591590/40d8d0fe-efb5-4642-bb60-c71df9333944" width="75%">